-Shirley's search for a trailer ended in Indiana, where she had found a manufacturer willing to sell her two trailers-- one for her parents and another for resale.
-Shirley arranged to pickup the trailers on the weekends.
-She and Jack would drive to Indiana, pickup a trailer, and make a beeline back to Rhode Island so Jack could report to work at U.S. Rubber Monday morning.
+The one hitch: Shirley's trailers were from a manufacturer in Indiana.
+And, no, they didn't deliver.
+So Shirley arranged to pickup the trailers on the weekends.
+She and Jack would drive to Indiana, pickup a trailer, and make a beeline back to Rhode Island so Jack could report back to work on Monday morning.

-This process would repeat itself many times over the years.
-Shirley sold the trailers and Jack prepared and delivered them on weeknights.
-Weekends were reserved for trips to Indiana.
+This process would repeat itself many times in the coming years.
+Shirley sold the trailers and Jack prepared and delivered them after work on weeknights.
+On weekends, it was back to Indiana again.

 In 1950, Jack resigned from U.S. Rubber to become a full-time trailer dealer.
 He immediately began setting milestones in the business, bringing the first trailer with a shower and toilet to Rhode Island in 1951.
 In 1953, he displayed a special motorhome-like trailer and tow vehicle that cost $75,000 (in 1953 dollars} and had a built-in pool.
 He designed and had built a 50' trailer for his family (huge by 1950's standards), a move that proved there was a market for large "mobile homes" in New England.